-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 500 words, demonstrate course-related knowledge, and include at least 2 scholarly references and at least 1 biblical principle in addition to the course textbook.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 500 words, demonstrate course-related knowledge, and include at least 3 scholarly references in current APA format.
 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
-Each reply must be at least 300 words and reference the course textbook and/or 1 other scholarly or biblical source.
+Each reply must be at least 200 words and include at least 2 scholarly citations in current APA format.

-Adaptive Physical Activity Program Design
+Adaptive Physical Activity Program Design Assignments (2)

-Proposal and Outline
+Proposal and Outline Assignment

 The proposal and outline must be 2–3 pages and include 6–8 scholarly resources in current APA format.

 The student will write an 8–12-page research-based paper in current APA format that focuses on designing an adaptive physical activity program for a person with a disability.
 The paper must include at least 8 references.

 Each quiz will cover the Learn material for the previous and assigned modules.
 Each quiz will be open-book/open-notes, contain 30 multiple-choice questions and 2 essay questions, and have a 1-hour time limit.